Heriot-Watt University launches Dubai Solar Test Site for companies in UK and beyond

 Technologies that can be tested on the site include solar thermal panels, which typically heat water; solar photovoltaic technologies, which generate electricity; storage and battery devices, or systems that combine a number of these technologies.

-Professor O'Donovan said: “Our research group tests how solar photovoltaic generates electricity and then how we store it in a battery for use when we need it, which is becoming more and more important because of the intermittency of supply.
+“Our research group tests how solar photovoltaic generates electricity and then how we store it in a battery for use when we need it, which is becoming more and more important because of the intermittency of supply," Professor O'Donovan said.

-“We also look at using solar for cooling applications or for water desalination, which are both really important here in the Middle East.”
+“We also look at using solar for cooling applications or for water desalination, which are both really important here in the Middle East,” he said.

 Professor O'Donovan said solar energy was a significant part of the Middle East’s decarbonisation agenda.
-By 2050, under its Energy Strategy 2050, the UAE aims to increase clean energy to 50% of its total energy mix, and reduce the carbon footprint of power generation by 70%.
+By 2050, under its Energy Strategy 2050, the UAE aims to increase clean energy to 50 per cent of its total energy mix, and reduce the carbon footprint of power generation by 70 per cent.

 According to the United Nations, temperatures across the Arab states are rising faster than the global average.
 COP 28 — the 2023 United Nations Climate Change Conference — will be hosted in Dubai this November and December.
 Climate data suggests Dubai averages almost 128 hours of sunshine a month and more than 3,800 hours a year.